Joanne Brough: Producer

 With drama in Singapore well underway, she accepted a contract in 1995 from RCTI, Indonesia's number-one television network, where she took on a similar challenge, only in another language—Bahasa Indonesia.
-She spent several years as an expat in Jakarta, Indonesia, where the staff she trained and mentored produced Indonesia's first open-ended serialized drama.
+She spent several years as an expat in Jakarta, Indonesia, where the staff she trained and mentored produced Indonesia's first open-ended serialized drama, "Two Sides of the Coin."
 She might have remained there longer but for the political unrest of 1997–1998 that forced her to flee with her husband as rioters protested Suharto’s government and "smoke billowed from gutted buildings" near their Jakarta home.

 Educator

 Joanne had served as a guest lecturer on television production at UCLA Extension in the 1980s.
 Later in 1998, upon returning from Southeast Asia, she settled in her hometown of Joplin, Missouri, having been drafted to teach courses in serialized TV drama and script writing in the Communications department at Missouri Southern State University.
 When asked about readjusting to small-town life, she commented that it was "just right for someone who had to escape a revolution."
 She spent her final years there in the company of visiting colleagues, media scholars, family, and friends.